How to create a supportive atmosphere for improvising

 Get everyone to say their name and give them a warm round of applause just for being there, to let them know they are accepted by the group.
 People spend a lot of energy trying to be accepted by the group, so you want to make them feel accepted straight away so they can use that energy on other things.

-Don’t ask what improv people have done before in front of the group (you can do this separately before the workshop if you really want to).
-I found that going around saying what improv people have done does nothing but create a status hierarchy right at the start, which really isn’t helpful.
-The begineers now already feel alienated and inadequate, and the experts put themselves under pressure to be good.
+I don’t always ask what improv people have done before in front of the group.
+I found that going around saying what improv people have done sometimes creates a status hierarchy right at the start, which really isn’t helpful.
+The beginners might feel alienated and inadequate, and the experts put themselves under pressure to be good.
 Instead I find it helpful to say that it doesn’t matter how little or how much impro you’ve done as we’re working on new things together, to try and get people on an equal footing and working together.

 Announce that this is the team of the day, and get people to say hello altogether to their team of the day.
 This takes the focus and pressure of the individual, and puts their focus on the group.
 Again it makes people feel accepted and equal with the group.
 Break up groups of people that already know each other and get people together as one new team.